JWST Imaging of the Closest Globular Clusters -- III. Multiple Populations along the low-mass Main Sequence stars of NGC 6397: Conclusions

 \section{Conclusions}

-This paper represents the third instalment in a series, with a focus on the characterization of the mPOPs in NIR within the lower MS of NGC\,6397 using high-precision photometry with {\it HST} and {\it JWST}.
+This paper represents the third instalment in a series, with a focus on the characterization of the mPOPs in NIR within the lower MS of NGC\,6397 using high-precision photometry with HST and JWST.
 The TpCD highlights the presence of two components, namely MSa and MSb, associated with a primordial and second-generation population, respectively.

 MSa and MSb are present in a $\approx$30-70 ratio, consistent with findings from previous studies of this GC focused on its centermost region.
 Combining the results in this work with those from the literature, we have found that the MSa/MSb ratio does not vary with the distance from the centre of the cluster; NGC\,6397 is a dynamically old cluster and this finding is consistent with the results of numerical studies predicting that initial differences between the spatial distributions of mPOPs are gradually erased during the cluster long-term evolution and expected to be completely lost in the dynamically older clusters.
+However, due to the limited areal coverage of our study, this result should be interpreted with caution.
+A more extensive spatial coverage would be necessary to confirm complete spatial mixing definitively.